tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 Perhaps a better mental model would be poetry instead of power.
 No one has claims on anyone else and part of the freedom of being independent is breaking free from some of those traditional power structures.

-{% include contributor.html content="Poets also play with language, they eviscerate it, they juxtapose and damage it and graft new branches of meaning onto it with their words.
-I wonder if we could include a few lines of poetry we like :)" author="tobyshorin" link="https://subpixel.space/" image="https://subpixel.space/uploads/SSLogoSimplified.png" %}
+<span class="contributor">TS: Poets also play with language, they eviscerate it, they juxtapose and damage it and graft new branches of meaning onto it with their words.
+I wonder if we could include a few lines of poetry we like :)</span>

 So use this texture of labels and language in new and interesting ways.